Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Data plane* → distributed packet-processing nodes handle the real traffic.
 Designed for high throughput, low latency, and multi-zone resilience.
 Built to ensure performance even under heavy load.
 - *Integration with DNS and load balancers* → the public IP can be connected to: DNS A/AAAA records, cloud load balancers, reverse proxies.
 Enables scalable and flexible application publishing.

-The service is offered *per number of public IP addresses*.

 The service offers the following advantages:

 - *Simplified internet exposure* → easily expose VMs, applications, or services to the public Internet.
 No need to configure routers, gateways, or complex network infrastructure.